socialmaya/simplr/README.md

-## Simplr - Minimalist Social Network
+## Om - Social Network

-Simplr is a minimalist, invite-only social network with simplicity and exclusivity as it's core values.
+Om is a social network with simplicity and exclusivity as it's core values.

 And there are rumors, murmurs of hidden treasure, of secret magic and powers to be won.

-Simplr is free and open source software, as specified above by the GNU General Public License.
+Om is free and open source software, as specified above by the GNU General Public License.

-## Setting up Simplr server
+## Setting up Om server

 1. Download the package or clone the repo.
 2. Install Ruby version 2.2 using RVM or the Ruby Installer